MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/kernel-mode-testing-of-wddm-features.md

 ## DDI changes

-The following DDIs were updated to support kernel-mode testing:
+The following structures and enumeration were updated to support kernel-mode testing:

 * **DXGK_FEATURE_KERNEL_MODE_TESTING** is added to the [**DXGK_FEATURE_ID**](/windows-hardware/drivers/ddi/d3dukmdt/ne-d3dukmdt-dxgk_feature_id) enumeration.